-Carnap's views on realism in science, as presented in his works in the 50s and 60s (e.g., Carnap 1950), indicate quite clearly that he would take disputes over which account of QM provides the correct description of what is ``really out there'' (be it particles, flashes, many worlds, etc.) as meaningless pseudo-disputes, since they ask ``external questions'', i.e., questions that are not posed within a certain linguistic framework, but which concern the framework itself.
-Still, we think he would find the debates over current interpretations of QM as fruitful, if understood as non-metaphysical disputes over the best way of formulating the theory, where alternatives are evaluated on pragmatic criteria such as simplicity and amenability to unification with other areas of physics.
-Carnap would not interpret the no-go results of Bell, Kochen and Specker, and others, as signaling obstacles to extending realism to the microscopic domain.
-Rather, he would most likely see them as indicating metasemantic limitations to providing a representationalist semantics for the formalism of QM.
-Incidentally, Richard Healey has recently defended a view along such lines, which takes QM to require an inferentialist semantics (Healey, 2017).
-On this view, it is neither logic, nor ontology that makes QM revolutionary, but rather the metasemantic consideration that the rules of the theory - more exactly, the circumstances and consequences of their applications - determine the meaning assigned to its basic non-logical terms, e.g. quantum states and observables.
-How would Carnap have reacted to this proposal?
-As discussed in other entries of this \textit{Handbook}, whereas Carnap endorsed a representationalist semantics for non-logical, descriptive terms, he did endorse an inferentialist semantics for logical constants, as can be seen most clearly in his \textit{Logical Syntax}: ``let any postulates and any rules of inference be chosen arbitrarily; then this choice, whatever it may be, will determine what meaning is to be assigned to the fundamental logical symbols.''
-(Carnap 1937, xv, emphasis removed) Famously, after considering classical logic as a formalized axiomatic system, he realized that its rules fail to univocally determine the meaning of logical terms (Carnap 1943).
+As discussed in other entries of this \textit{Handbook}, whereas Carnap endorsed a representationalist semantics for non-logical, descriptive terms, he did endorse an inferentialist semantics for logical constants, as can be seen most clearly in his \textit{Logical Syntax}: “let any postulates and any rules of inference be chosen arbitrarily; then this choice, whatever it may be, will determine what meaning is to be assigned to the fundamental logical symbols.”
+(Carnap 1937, xv, emphasis removed).
+Famously, after considering classical logic as a formalized axiomatic system, he realized that its rules fail to univocally determine the meaning of logical terms (Carnap 1943).
 He proved the existence of non-normal interpretations of the classical logical calculus, i.e. interpretations which make the connectives non-truth-functional, e.g. by allowing true classical disjunctions with false disjuncts.
-Since such interpretations are not isomorphic to the normal truth-tables, this came to be considered as a categoricity problem for inferentialism about classical logic (Raatikainen 2008), to which Carnap himself already attempted to provide a solution (Carnap, 1943).
-Relating this back to Healey, even if Carnap were indeed to follow him in taking the metasemantic restrictions suggested by the no-go theorems to provide a sufficient reason for extending inferentialism to the non-logical terms of QM, he would have probably applied to QM the same test that he applied to classical logic: namely, he would have wanted to find out whether the rules of the theory, as understood by Healey, or more exactly the physical rules (i.e., Carnap’s P-rules) of its rational reconstruction, are categorical, and if they turn out to be otherwise, he might have urged one to find a solution to this new categoricity problem.
+Since such interpretations are not isomorphic to the normal truth-tables, this came to be considered as a categoricity problem for inferentialism about classical logic (Raatikainen, 2008), to which Carnap himself already attempted to provide a solution (Carnap, 1943).
+Relating this back to Healey, even if Carnap were indeed to follow him in taking the metasemantic restrictions suggested by the no-go theorems to provide a sufficient reason for extending inferentialism to the non-logical terms of QM, he would have probably applied to QM the same test that he applied to classical logic: namely, he would have wanted to find out whether the rules of the theory, as understood by Healey, or more exactly the physical rules (i.e., Carnap’s P-rules) of its rational reconstruction, are categorical; if they turn out to be otherwise, he might have urged one to find a solution to this new categoricity problem.